SpatialHackathon/SpaceHack2023/workflows/README.md

 * Try not to kill snakemake when it's installing conda packages.

+* If you're using a server or any HPC environment to run the workflow, it's recommended to use customized Snakemake profiles for job scheduling.
+You can find [HPC-specific Snakemake profile here](https://github.com/Snakemake-Profiles).

 ## Example usage

 0. Use `excute_config_test.yaml` and `path_config_test.yaml` as your `excute_config.yaml` and `path_config_test.yaml` (just rename those files).